Canada-Mongolia Foreign Investment Promotion and Protection Agreement (FIPA)

-A bilateral FIPA will provide greater predictability and certainty for Canadian investors considering investment opportunities in Mongolia.
-Canada’s objective in entering these negotiations is to secure a comprehensive, high-quality agreement which will protect investors through the establishment of a framework of legally binding rights and obligations.
+Once implemented, the FIPA will help further deepen and strengthen the economic and commercial relationship between Canadian investors and their Mongolian partners.
+Canada’s objective in entering these negotiations was to secure a comprehensive, high-quality agreement that would protect investors through the establishment of a framework of legally binding rights and obligations.
+Canada is a significant investor in Mongolia.
+In 2015, Statistics Canada valued Canadian direct investment in Mongolia at approximately $6.4 billion.

 Investment Trade Policy Division (TNI)